DavidStevensonVtex/Learn_React/README.md

 ## Adding time travel

+As a final exercise, let’s make it possible to “go back in time” to the previous moves in the game.

 ### Storing a history of moves
 ### Living state up, again
 ### Showing the past moves